 This Valentine’s Day I wanted to share a letter to black love.
 Sadly, I was not able to find the words myself, but I came across a lovely letter online.
 To read the complete article check out original letter by Shanita Hubbard, and more at Ebony.com.

 I love and adore you in a way that only another Black person can.
 I truly need you to see this far beyond a sexual context and beyond just the emotions of one writer.
 Even though these are my words I would dare to say that others share the same thoughts.
 The world may be screaming, “We hate you,” but simultaneously, we–your community–are declaring and displaying our love in every way we know how.
 It’s important that you know this during this season.
 It’s equally important that you remember the power and resilience that resides in Black love.

 Black love is powerful.
 It’s honest.
-Its healing.
-Its transformative—and it’s still highly visible.
+It is healing.
+It is transformative—and it’s still highly visible.

 Happy Valentine’s Day!